When you publish

 In conservation and climate change policy documents,

-fewer references to peer-reviewed science has been linked to access restrictions³
+fewer references to peer-reviewed science has been linked to access restrictions³,

 while Open Access studies are cited more frequently than subscription articles.⁴